rodbagg/rodbagg.github.io/kubernetes_collector_details.md

 ## Getting Started
 ### Installing via kubectl
-The commands below install Zebrium log collector as a Kubernetes DaemonSet.
+The commands below install the Zebrium log collector as a Kubernetes DaemonSet.
 It runs one collector instance on each node in a Kubernetes cluster.

 ```
 kubectl create secret generic zlog-collector-config --from-literal=log-collector-url=YOUR_ZE_API_URL --from-literal=auth-token=YOUR_ZE_API_AUTH_TOKEN